 If a student wishes to attend but feels as though the price may be a barrier, please advise the She Leads team.
 We may have a small pool of allocated scholarships that we may be able to allocate to eligible students.
 We are committed to assisting as many students as possible attend this event.

-Ciára has worked in the Youth and Community Sector for the last 9 years in a number of roles and is currently the Youth Program Team Leader for YWCA Canberra.
+Ciára has worked in the Youth and Community Sector for the past nine years and is the Youth Program Team Leader for YWCA Canberra.
 Ciára is passionate about working with young people in leadership and education settings and looking for alternative pathways as well as celebrating the LGBTQIA+ Allies community.
-Ciára leads the YWCA Canberra LGBTQIA+ Allies Prom for the last 4 years and it is the highlight of their working year.
-In their spare time they enjoy hanging out with family, their pupper Rafferty (pictures on request), going to gigs, knitting up a storm and exploring the National Gallery of Australia.
-Ciára is well rehearsed in lame jokes and is sure to keep students entertained with several puns throughout the day.

 It is vital that teachers attend the event and provide appropriate supervision and care and ensure that each student arrives and departs safely.
 YWCA Canberra staff will not provide supervision of students and will not be responsible for the arrival or departure of students, or for their behaviour on the day.